All-time Azadegan League table

 The All-time Azadegan League table is a ranking of all Iranian football clubs based on their performance in the Azadegan League, the second highest division of professional football in Iran.
 It was the top-level football league in Iran from its foundation in 1991 until 2001, when the Persian Gulf Pro League was established.
 In this ranking, 3 points are awarded for a win, 1 for a draw, and 0 for a loss, although the Azadegan League awarded 2 points for a win until the 1995–96 season.
-The table that follows is accurate as of the start of the 2022–23 season.
+The table that follows is accurate as of the end of the 2022–23 season.
 Teams in bold are part of the 2022–23 Azadegan League.